openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/patch.md

 images in the output dataset with `--save-images`.

 This command can be applied to the current project targets or arbitrary datasets outside a project.
-Note that if the destination is read-only (e.g. if it is a project, stage or a cache entry), the output directory must be provided.
+Note that if the target dataset is read-only (e.g. if it is a project, stage or a cache entry), the output directory must be provided.